effectiveidle/md/ProgrammingLanguage/gopl.md

 # 1 Tutorial

-## command

-$ go run $ go bulid $ go get

 ## Package

-Each source file begins with a package declaration that states which package the file belongs to, followed by a list of other packages that it imports.

-Package main is special.
+Package *main* is special.
 It defines a standalone executable program, not a library.
 Within package main the function main is also special — it's where execution of the program begins.
 Whatever main does is what the program does.

 ## Format

-Many text editors can be configured to run **gofmt** each time you save a file, so that your source code is always properly formatted
+gofmt

 ## Command-Line Arguments